Differentiable latent structure discovery for interpretable forecasting in clinical time series: Limitations and perspectives

 The group-level component of the model provides greater flexibility than the individual component in extrapolation settings, as it interpolates time series across training patients to identify shared patterns and trends.
 However, it remains limited to patients following a single latent pathway within the observed time period.
 Introducing additional patient-specific parameters at selected time points could enable transitions between different dynamical motifs.

-Further experiments are needed to fully characterize the model’s properties, including its causal properties, robustness to missingness patterns, transfer learning capabilities, and comparative performance across heterogeneous datasets.
-Nevertheless, this study introduces, for the first time, two continuous-time models that leverage latent structure in clinical data to improve forecasting, paving the way toward algorithmic approaches that bridge the gap from real-life data to knowledge.
+Further experiments are needed to fully characterize the model’s properties, including its causal properties, transfer learning capabilities, and comparative performance across heterogeneous datasets.
+Nevertheless, this study introduces, two continuous-time models that leverage latent structure in clinical data to improve forecasting, paving the way toward algorithmic approaches that bridge the gap from real-life data to knowledge.